idleberg/atom-browse/README.md

   });
 },

-// Example function that uses the service revealFile() {
+// Example function that consumes the service revealFile() {
   this.browse({
     action: 'reveal',